rspec/rspec-rails/README.markdown

 framework, so whenever you generate application components like models, controllers, etc, RSpec specs are generated instead of Test::Unit tests.

+### Autotest

+The `rspec:install` generator creates an `./autotest/discover.rb` file, which tells Autotest that you're using RSpec and Rails.
+You'll also need to add the autotest (not autotest-rails) gem to your Gemfile:

+    gem "autotest"

 ### Webrat and Capybara

 You can choose between webrat or capybara for simulating a browser, automating